Anti-ATP5O antibody (24-213) (STJ110402)

 Post Translational Modifications Acetylation at Lys-162 decreases ATP production.
 Deacetylated by SIRT3.
 In response to mitochondrial stress, the precursor protein is ubiquitinated by the SIFI complex in the cytoplasm before mitochondrial import, leading to its degradation.
 Within the SIFI complex, UBR4 initiates ubiquitin chain that are further elongated or branched by KCMF1.

-Function Mitochondrial membrane ATP synthase (F(1)F(0) ATP synthase or Complex V) produces ATP from ADP in the presence of a proton gradient across the membrane which is generated by electron transport complexes of the respiratory chain.
-F-type ATPases consist of two structural domains, F(1) - containing the extramembraneous catalytic core and F(0) - containing the membrane proton channel, linked together by a central stalk and a peripheral stalk.
-During catalysis, ATP synthesis in the catalytic domain of F(1) is coupled via a rotary mechanism of the central stalk subunits to proton translocation.
+Function Subunit OSCP, of the mitochondrial membrane ATP synthase complex (F(1)F(0) ATP synthase or Complex V) that produces ATP from ADP in the presence of a proton gradient across the membrane which is generated by electron transport complexes of the respiratory chain.
+ATP synthase complex consist of a soluble F(1) head domain - the catalytic core - and a membrane F(1) domain - the membrane proton channel.
+These two domains are linked by a central stalk rotating inside the F(1) region and a stationary peripheral stalk.
+During catalysis, ATP synthesis in the catalytic domain of F(1) is coupled via a rotary mechanism of the central stalk subunits to proton translocation (Probable).
+In vivo, can only synthesize ATP although its ATP hydrolase activity can be activated artificially in vitro.
+Part of the complex F(0) domain.
 Part of the complex F(0) domain and the peripheric stalk, which acts as a stator to hold the catalytic alpha(3)beta(3) subcomplex and subunit a/ATP6 static relative to the rotary elements.

-Protein Name Atp Synthase Subunit O - Mitochondrial
+Protein Name Atp Synthase Peripheral Stalk Subunit Oscp - Mitochondrial

 Oligomycin Sensitivity Conferral Protein